 I couldn't agree more!
-I hate the Steelers enough as it is, but listening to the commentators praise EVERYTHING that they do just drives me insane!
-That's why I love watching them lose: To give the commentators some cause to try to justify why the team sucks.
-Big Ben isn't the messiah of football, he's a rule-breaking hack.
+I already dislike the Steelers, but listening to the commentators praise EVERYTHING that they do just drives me insane.
+That's why I love watching them lose - to give the commentators some cause to try to justify why the team is bad.
+Big Ben isn't the messiah of football.
+He's a rule-breaking hack.

-Gimme a break!
-Favre got so much love form people it was rediculous.
-When he does something wild he's just a kid having fun but if it's a rookie it's a rookie mistake.
+Give me a break!
+Favre got so much love from people, it was ridiculous.
+When he does something wild, he's just a kid having fun, but if it's a rookie, it's a rookie mistake.

-I hate it when a quarterback gets blitzed, heaves up a lame duck off of his back foot that only gets caught because of a spectacular play by the receiver and the commentator explains the play by saying that the quarterback felt the pressure, read the safties and intentionally put the ball when 'only his guy could get it'.
+I hate it when a quarterback gets blitzed, heaves up a lame duck off his back foot, and the pass only gets caught because of a spectacular play by the receiver.
+Then the commentator explains the play by saying that the quarterback felt the pressure, read the safeties, and intentionally put the ball where "only his guy could get it."

-It's just absolutley ridiculous.
-When my team does a brilliant play, the commentators don't seem to recognise it, but when the other team does an okay-ish play, it gets complimented and recognised a little too much.
+It's just absolutely ridiculous.
+When my team executes a brilliant play, the commentators don't seem to recognize it.
+However, when the other team performs an okay-ish play, it gets complimented and recognized a little too much.

-Yeah, like whenever Brett Favre throws a bomb into double or triple coverage, They say Favre made a great pass when his reciever had to slow down and jump to luckily catch it.
+Yeah, like whenever Brett Favre throws a bomb into double or triple coverage, they say Favre made a great pass when his receiver had to slow down and jump to luckily catch it.

-It is not so bad at the college level, but it drives me nuts when a commentator calls some 6'2", 250 pound linebacker a kid.
+It's not so bad at the college level, but it drives me nuts when a commentator calls a 6'2", 250-pound linebacker a "kid."

-Umm...
-There is no line there.
+Um, there is no line there.
 Line refers to the white stripe painted on the field.
-If a team is an inch away from the goal line, say 'they are an inch away from the goal line'.
+If a team is an inch away from the goal line, say they are an inch away from the goal line.

 While covering a game against Wyoming this year, Terry Bowden called Mark Madsen by the name Masden on just about every one of his 12 receptions in the game.
 Heaven help these guys when they come across a difficult name.

-Or when an athlete has Jr or the 3rd in their name they always say it.
-Like with KU Frank Mason III and call him Mason III.
+Or when an athlete has Jr or the 3rd in their name, they always say it.
+Like with KU's Frank Mason III, they call him Mason III.

-This is beyond irritating, I see this with commentators such as Joe Buck and Pierre McGuire.
-They seem to take 10 minutes just to explain where they grew up, what their childhood was like, where they went to school, etc. usually they miss something important during the game.
+This is beyond irritating.
+I see this with commentators such as Joe Buck and Pierre McGuire.
+They seem to take 10 minutes just to explain where the athlete grew up, what their childhood was like, where they went to school, etc. Usually, they miss something important during the game.

-Okay sure a few pieces of information are nice but to go through every moment since they were born?
-Seems a little too much
+Okay, sure, a few pieces of information are nice, but going through every moment since they were born?
+Seems a little too much.

-I hate when a matchup between Louisville or Duke or UNC appears on the side of the T.V. screen they start talking about it.
+I hate it when, during a matchup between Louisville or Duke or UNC, a sidebar appears on the TV screen and they start talking about it.

-These guys announcing and doing pre- or post-game have taken to always saying a player name AND team when referring to a team.
+These guys announcing and doing pre- or post-game shows have taken to always saying a player's name AND the team when referring to a team.
 For example, "Aaron Rodgers AND the Packers take on Cam Newton AND the Panthers."
 Why is this a thing?